6.1.5 Child Protection Review Conference

 Thorough regular review is critical to achieving the best possible outcomes for the child and includes:

-- Making changes to the child protection plan e.g. where a family is not co-operating or there is evidence of disguised compliance.
+• Making changes to the child protection plan e.g. where an intervention is not progressing or there is evidence of barriers for practitioners engaging with the family.

 Each individual agency representative has a responsibility to produce a report for the Core Group.
 The social worker then has the responsibility to provide a report representing the collective view and recommendations to the child protection review.
 This should be provided to the parents (and where appropriate the child) 3 days before the Review Conference.